remarcmij/vanilla-starter/README.md

 3. It defines an internal `update()` function which can be called by the Page object to update the DOM elements of the view.
 4. It returns an object that holds references to both the root element of the DOM subtree and to the internal `update()` function.
 This object is called a View object.

-Note that the View function creates a closure: the internal `update()` function has access to all the variables from the View function's scope.
+Note that the View function creates a closure: the internal `update()` function maintains access to all the variables from the View function's scope when that function itself has exited.

 ### 3.2.2 homePage.js